What is the Best Eyelash Extension Glue on Amazon to Use?

 Reviews for the the Best Eyelash Extension Glues Sold on Amazon

 Here are My Top Picks for Eyelash Extension Glues to Get You Started

 Stacy Lash Sensitive Eyelash Extension Glue

-I use the Stacy Lash Sensitive Eyelash Extension glue the most.
+My favorite eyelash extension glue to use on myself is the Stacy Lash Sensitive Eyelash Extension.
 Because I do my eyelash extensions with my eyes open, I like the low fume version of this eyelash glue.
 I also have dark natural lashes, and the black glue creates a darker and thicker look.